Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 .. _red_brick_brick_settings_network:

-TODO: General Tab network interface selection implementet?
+TODO: General Tab network interface selection implemented?

 In the **Network section** of this tab you can configure settings related to networking.